Pancake Recipe (One Cup) - Pancake Day, Shrove Tuesday

 Add whatever topping you desire.
-Sugar and lemon being a classic.
-However, you could try chocolate spread, mixed fruit, honey, yoghurt, bacon, or even cheese and marmite.
+Sugar and lemon are a classic, however, you could also try chocolate spread, mixed fruit, honey, yoghurt, bacon, or even cheese and marmite.
 You decide!

-Pancake Day, also known as Shrove Tuesday or Mardi Gras, is the day in February, or March immediately preceding Ash Wednesday.
+Pancake Day, also known as Shrove Tuesday or Mardi Gras, immediately precedes Ash Wednesday in February or March.

 Lent starts on Ash Wednesday and lasts for forty days.
 These forty days are genuinely a time of self-examination and reflection.

-Traditions vary in different countries.
-Although the consumption of pancakes is common within the commonwealth countries.
+Traditions vary in different countries, and the consumption of pancakes is mainly within the Commonwealth countries.

-However, especially where it is called Mardi Gras, or a similar translation, it is considered a day of “fat eating” or “gorging”.
-Typically on foods that you plan on giving up during the fasting period of Lent.
-Large carnivals are held in celebration.
+However, where it is called Mardi Gras, or a similar abbreviation, it is considered a day of fat eating or gorging.
+This usually involves eating foods you plan to give up during the fasting period of Lent.
+It is common for large carnivals to be held in celebration.

 The Pancake Day / Leydon Logo Design

-We hope you have a filling pancake day and don’t forget to reflect on yourself.
+We hope you have a filling Pancake Day.
+Don’t forget to reflect on yourself.